 |2000||opened for cave trekking tours.|

 The Grotte de Soustelle is located east of Alès, in the western part of the Cévennes.
-This undeveloped cave is an easy cave without vertical parts or very dirty passage, which is used for spelunking tours.
+This undeveloped cave is an easy cave without vertical parts or very dirty passage, which is used for cave trekking tours.
 The tours are intended for groups, especially schools, and the cave is often called grotte école (school cave).
 They offer some easy climbing and crawling, many speleothems and even palaeontlogic and archaeological remains.

 The Grotte de Soustelle is located in the Vallée du Galeizon, right where the slope meets the level valley floor.
 A door with an iron gate protects the cave, which was known for a very long time.
 Visitor always took speleothems with them and left graffities.
 The oldest inscription with a date is from 1709, and there are more from the French Revolution and the 19th and 20th century.
 On side passage close to the entrance was once transformed into an cheese cellar, this is probably the origin of the door.
 The entrance has developed paths, but soon they end.

 The area around the cave is owned by a farmer.
 He is obviously proud of his cave and protected it by keeping it closed.
 Even cavers were not allowed to enter the cave.
 He had a piggery, which he always used as an argument, why he closed the cave.
 On the other hand the cave was dangerous to the pigs.
 Once a pig vanished and could not be found.
 It entered the cave, although there are some steep passages, and was not able to return.
 It went deeper and deeper into the cave and finally died.
 The bones can be found, also other traces of the pig, footsteps, scratches on the walls, and traces where it tried to eat clay before it died.